Rescuing wild animals in distress

 The mediation mission impacts several expense items.
 Here's what your donations finance in concrete terms:

-• A cell phone package necessary for processing
+- A cell phone package necessary for processing.

-• Part of the electricity and internet charges
+- Part of electricity and internet charges.

-• A small part of the salary of the development officer who analyzes and valorizes mediation data to make it accessible and improve the mediation service
+- A small part of the salary of the development officer who analyzes and valorizes mediation data to make it accessible and improve the mediation service.

 Why we love it?